Interval counters — calculate interval messages

 flespi defines the following types of counters:

 • expression — the value of a counter is the result of expression evaluation for each message in the interval.
-Special "method" field defines how these results will be combined into one number:
+The special "method" field defines how these results will be combined into one:

 • duration — evaluate the expression as boolean and count duration for all non-zero results